pmachapman/VBSE/Distribution/README.txt

  1. Extract the zip file to a directory of your choice
  2. Right click on VBSE.exe, select "Properties", click the "Unblock" button if present, and click "Ok"
  3. Right click on script56.chm, select "Properties", click the "Unblock" button if present, and click "Ok"
- 4. If you are running 32-bit Windows, copy COMDLG32.OCX and VB40032.DLL to C:\WINDOWS\SYSTEM32
- 5. If you are running 64-bit Windows, copy COMDLG32.OCX and VB40032.DLL to C:\WINDOWS\SYSWOW64
- 6. If you are running Windows Vista or later, right click on VBSE.exe, and select "Run As Administrator".
+ 4. If you are running Windows Vista or later, right click on VBSE.exe, and select "Run As Administrator".
 You may want to set up a shortcut to always run as administrator for VBSE

 ==============================================================================
 Upgrading